vippsas/vipps-streamlabs/README.md

 ![Vipps screenshot](images/4-1-vipps-app-request.png)

 The payment request in the Vipps app.

-8. User approve or decline payment in Vipps app
+8. User approve or decline payment in the Vipps app
-9. Vipps sends callback to server with order status (FAILED, SUCCESS, CANCELLED)
+9. Vipps sends callback to server with order status (`FAILED`, `SUCCESS`, `CANCELLED`)
 10. Server then update the donation in the DB.
-11. If order status is SUCCESS server notify streamlabs with a POST request
+11. If order status is SUCCESS server notify Streamlabs with a POST request

 ## Payment confirmation in the Vipps app